Matt Phillips

-Matthew Phillips (born 13 March 1991) is a professional footballer who plays as a winger, forward or left wing-back for EFL Championship club Oxford United.
+Matthew Phillips (born 13 March 1991) is a professional footballer who plays for Stevenage.
+He can play as a winger, forward or left wing-back.

 Born in Aylesbury, Buckinghamshire, to a Jamaican-born father of Barbadian descent and a Scottish mother, Phillips began his career at Wycombe Wanderers before a move to Blackpool, spending a spell on loan at Sheffield United.
-In 2013 he moved to Queens Park Rangers and in 2016 he signed for West Bromwich Albion, where he played for eight seasons before signing for Oxford in 2024.
+In 2013 he moved to Queens Park Rangers and in 2016 he signed for West Bromwich Albion, where he played for eight seasons before signing for Oxford United in 2024.

 He represented England at under-19 and under-20 level but has subsequently represented Scotland at senior level.

 Club career

 Wycombe Wanderers

 Phillips signed for Wycombe Wanderers at the age of eight when he was spotted playing in a five-a-side tournament.
 Having progressed through Wycombe's junior sides, he made his first team debut as an 82nd-minute substitute, a month after his seventeenth birthday, on 26 April 2008 in a 1–0 defeat to Notts County, the penultimate game of the 2007–08 season.
 His first start came a week later in the 2–1 win over Bradford City at Adams Park, in which he was voted man of the match by the Wycombe supporters.

 After breaking into the first team during the previous season, Phillips signed his first professional contract in July 2008, a year before the end of his youth team scholarship.
 His first goal for the Chairboys came on 10 November 2008 in the 4–1 away win over AFC Wimbledon in the First round of the 2008–09 FA Cup.
 His first league goal came on 6 December in the 3–2 away defeat to Aldershot Town.

 Phillips went on to make a massive contribution to the Chairboys promotion from League Two in the 2008–09 season, becoming a regular on either the left or right wing, impressing with his ability to take on defenders and to cut inside.
 He was also won the club's two "Young Player of the Year" awards at the end of the season as well as the League Two "Apprentice of the Year".

 Phillips was given the number 18 shirt for the 2009–10 season and continued his good form from the previous season, playing on either flank.
 In total, Phillips made 87 league and cup appearances for Wycombe, scoring nine goals.